Complaint Handling Code 2024 FAQs

 -

-Is a landlord required to complete all actions or remedies offered within 10 working days?
+Is a landlord required to complete all outstanding actions or remedies before providing a complaint response?

-No, a landlord is not required to complete all outstanding actions offered in resolution to the complaint before providing its stage 1 response.
+No, a landlord is not required to complete all outstanding actions offered in resolution to the complaint before providing its complaint response.

-With the stage 1 response, the landlord should provide an action plan for any actions or remedies to resolve the issue(s), detailing the date the resident can expect the action to be completed.
-For example, if the resident’s complaint is in relation to outstanding repairs, the landlord is not expected to complete all the repairs within 10 working days.
-Instead, an action plan should be provided in the stage 1 response setting out when the repairs are due to be completed.
+As an example, if the resident’s complaint is in relation to outstanding repairs, the landlord is not expected to complete all the repairs within the complaint response timeframe.
+Instead, an action plan should be provided in the response setting out when the repairs are due to be completed.

 -